forresty/forresty.github.com/source/_posts/2012-12-08-hacker-news.markdown

 categories:
 ---

-> German declared war on Russia.
-Afternoon swim. - April 2nd, 1914, _Franz Kafka's Diaries_
+> Germany has declared war on Russia.
+Swimming in the afternoon. -Franz Kafka's diary entry of August 2, 1914

 When you are seeking to understand the fundamental logics and reasons of this world, sooner or later you'll come to realize that daily trivial matters are of no importance at all.